Schumacher Is An Intimate Look At The Life Of The Legendary Racer

 Among them Jean Todt, Bernie Ecclestone, Sebastian Vettel, Mika Häkkinen, Damon Hill, Flavio Briatore, David Coulthard, Willi Weber, Luca di Montezemolo, Piero Ferrari, his manager Sabine Kehm and many more.

-The time of release almost exactly coincides with Schumacher’s Formula 1 debut 30 years ago.
+The time of the show’s release also almost exactly coincides with Schumacher’s Formula 1 debut 30 years ago.

 (Images: Netflix)